moussaclarke/beatportapi/README.md

 * Login and query the Beatport API
 * Abstract away the OAuth pain
-* Send back a simple array with the results
+* Send back a simple array with the query results
 * Don't rely on too many esoteric server-side extensions (e.g. PECL) which can be a non-starter on cheap/shared hosts

 ## Requirements